Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{\acs{MAP} Estimation}

 For a set of optimization variables $\states$ and a set of provided measurements $\Measurements$, the \ac{MAP} estimation formulation is defined as

 By iteratively using Bayes' rule (illustrated in \Cref{equ:MAP} for $\state_0$) within the optimization horizon, the joint probability distribution can be fully factorized into the likelihood and prior terms.
 The solution $\states^\star$ maximizing the joint probability distribution in \Cref{equ:MAP} minimizes its negative log-likelihood.
-By assuming Gaussian noise for each of the measurements $\Measurement_i \sim \mathcal{N}(h(\state),\,\sigma^{2})$, the problem can be rewritten as a least-squares optimization as a function of the nonlinear measurement function $h(\state)$ with residuals $\boldsymbol{r}_{\Measurement}$.\looseness=-1
+By assuming Gaussian noise for each of the measurements $\Measurement_i \sim \mathcal{N}(h(\state),\,\sigma^{2})$, the problem can be rewritten as a least-squares optimization with residuals $\boldsymbol{r}_{\Measurement}(h(\state))$.\looseness=-1